Skip to main content

 Full prompts, model outputs, tool inputs and outputs.
 The most sensitive plane by far, and the one most often shipped to a third-party observability vendor in the US without anyone noticing until an audit.

-Knowledge and Storage
+Retrieval and Storage

-Knowledge bases, embeddings, uploaded files, and any database the agent reads and writes.
+Retrieval systems, embeddings, uploaded files, and any database the agent reads and writes.
 If your agents answer from internal documents, this plane holds a copy of those documents.

 Model Inference